Nick.com: Radio

-Nick.com streams Nick Radio, a radio network launched on September 30, 2013, in partnership with iHeartMedia (then called Clear Channel Communications).
-The network is also distributed through the iHeartRadio web platform and mobile app as well as New York City radio station WHTZ as a secondary HD channel.
-Nick Radio focuses on Top 40 music (geared towards the network's target audience of children and adolescents, with radio edits of some songs incorporated due to inappropriate content), along with celebrity interview features.
-In addition to regular on-air DJs, Nick Radio also occasionally features guest DJ stints by stars from Nickelodeon's original series.
+Nick.com streamed Nick Radio, a radio network launched on September 30, 2013, in partnership with iHeartMedia (then called Clear Channel Communications).
+The network was also distributed through the iHeartRadio web platform and mobile app as well as New York City radio station WHTZ as a secondary HD channel.
+Nick Radio focused on Top 40 music (aimed towards the network's target audience of children and adolescents, with radio edits of some songs incorporated due to inappropriate content), along with celebrity interview features.
+In addition to regular on-air DJs, Nick Radio also occasionally featured guest DJ stints by stars from Nickelodeon's original series.
+Nick Radio was quietly discontinued in July 2019.

 Shows

 Nick.com maintains informational pages on Nickelodeon's current programming lineup.
-Although the content for each program page included Games, Videos, and Episodes that could be accessed through other parts of the site, show pages can also included show photos and character breakdowns.
+Although the content for each program page included games, videos, and episodes that could be accessed through other parts of the site, show pages can also included show photos and character breakdowns.

 Former features

 Nicktropolis

 Nicktropolis was a massively multiplayer online role-playing game provided by Nickelodeon on Nick.com.
 It was a virtual community that used isometric 3D graphics.
 It allowed users to play games, watch video clips and explore locations based on Nickelodeon television shows.
 Construction of Nicktropolis began in November 2004, by Nickelodeon's developers Mark Zadroga, Alex Westerman, Deborah Levine, Patrick Dorey, Sean McEvoy, and Jason Root.
 The game used the TheoSDK and TheoAvatarSDK engines.
 An alpha of the game was released in early 2006.
 The first beta was released in June 2006.
 From August 18, 2006, to January 6, 2007, the game was closed to the general public.
 Prior to this release, almost 3,000,000 children had tested the game.
 The service was finally launched to the public on January 30, 2007.

 Following the official launch of the service, additional improvements were made.
 In March 2007, the game was remodeled and given a new logo, and on May 11, 2007, the home page was remodeled to fit in with Nick.com's new look.
 On June 24, 2007, the game was featured in The New York Times, with a quote stating, "Pre-teenage viewers have a virtual playground to call their own."
 In September 2007, the "Nicktropolis Newsletter" was launched, as an e-mail service to players, and in November 2007, the service became ad-supported.
 By July 3, 2008, Nicktropolis had over 7,000,000 registered users.
-That same year, the service introduced daily events on weekdays, the "Nicktropolis Blog" on the Nick.com message boards, and a new area to support The Big Green Help, the year-long Nickelodeon green campaign.
+That same year, the service introduced daily events on weekdays, the "Nicktropolis Blog" on the Nick.com message boards, and a new area to support The Big Green Help, Nickelodeon's environmental campaign at the time.

 The game received positive ratings in terms of appropriateness for children, with mixed critical reviews.
 The service was redesigned as The Club on May 19, 2010.
 The Club later closed in September 2014.